Please note that the Pretoria Art Museum will be closed to the public on Wednesday, 24 August 2022.

 Adults: R25,00; pensioners and students: R12,00; learners: R7,00

-The museum is open to the public from Tuesday to Sunday, 10:00 to 17:00.
+The museum is open to the public from Tuesdays to Sundays between 10:00 and 17:00.

-Closed on Mondays and public holidays.
+It is closed on Mondays and public holidays.

 Pretoria Art Museum